-I met Huloo in Christchurch in December of 1986, when he attended one of our Wing Chun workshops hosted by Sifu Beau.
+I met Huloo in Christchurch in December of 1986, when he attended one of our Ving Chun workshops hosted by Sifu Beau.
 A Master mariner, Master net maker, inventor, and fisherman, Huloo was also a Master of the Chinese martial art T’ai Chi Chuan, commencing his studies under the guidance of Master Chen Wei-Ming of the Zhi Ruo Taijiquan Association in Shanghai while a teenager.
 I myself had an interest in T’ai Chi, having earlier studied and (informally) practised the works of Cheng Man-ch'ing (a classmate of Huloo’s teacher, Chen Wei-Ming) and Lee Ying-Arng, as well as practising Beijing 24 Form T’ai Chi.

 Although my interest in T’ai Chi had waned over the years, for a time I attended Huloo’s 6am T’ai Chi classes in the grounds of the Phillipstown primary school where he would lead his followers through the formal movements.
 T’ai Chi is perhaps best known as a form of moving meditation for health and well-being, and less practised for its martial application.
 I never became a student of his and so I am not sure how deeply Huloo shared the practical applications to his students, or if he had the desire to do so.
 I do know that he was delighted with the fact that he had never been in a fight since he began training T’ai Chi.

-However he had maintained a keen interest in the martial applications, having practised some shaolin kungfu before taking up T’ai Chi.
-He expressed to me his interest in the Chi Sau practise of Wing Chun, which bears a resemblance to the pushing hands exercise of T’ai Chi, and I spent a short time with him in an endeavour to impart some understanding of the differences in the two from my perspective.
+However he had maintained a keen interest in the martial applications, having practised some Shaolin kungfu before taking up T’ai Chi.
+He expressed to me his interest in the Chi Sau practise of Ving Chun, which bears a resemblance to the pushing hands exercise of T’ai Chi, and I spent a short time with him in an endeavour to impart some understanding of the differences in the two from my perspective.

 Regarded by his students as a “Living Treasure”, Master Huloo Loo-Chi Hu, QSM, passed away on September 12th, 2013.
-But I can still see him to this day, seated next to me during our Wing Chun workshop, as he followed Sifu Beau’s arm manoeuvres as he (Beau) led a group of students through the Siu Nim Tao form.
+But I can still see him to this day, seated next to me during our Ving Chun workshop, as he followed Sifu Beau’s arm manoeuvres as he (Beau) led a group of students through the Siu Nim Tao form.

 Kevin Earle - From my personal memories of Huloo and with information compiled from the following sources;